 A public hearing will be conducted as required for the 25 percent annexation method.
-The results of the feasibility study will be published and evaluated, and all costs, fees, and public service changes that will be made as a result of the Annexation.
+The results of the feasibility study will be published and evaluated as well as all costs, fees, and public service changes that will be made as a result of the annexation.
 Town Council will hold First Reading "intent to annex" for the annexation petition for an initial briefing or "intent to annex".
-Town Council discussion items for the initial meeting include development agreement (if applicable) and recommended Zoning.
-This initial meeting allows Town Council to review the "intent to annex" and determine if the Annexation of property into the Town of Kiawah Island would be mutually beneficial to all.
-If applicable, the Town Council may also refer the annexation request to the Annexation Ad Hoc Committee.
+Town Council discussion items for the initial meeting include development agreement (if applicable) and recommended zoning.
+This initial meeting allows Town Council to review the "intent to annex" and determine if the annexation of property into the Town of Kiawah Island would be mutually beneficial to all.
+Town Council may also refer the annexation request to the Annexation Ad Hoc Committee, if applicable.